It requires the starter recipe, which you can find here, this takes about a week to establish, but once going is ready

 Add the starter, honey and olive oil and slowly add the water and mix together to form a slightly sticky dough.

 It needs to be workable, so as not to stick to your hands too much, but too dry and it will fall apart.
 You can add more or less water depending on how your dough feels.
 I find it varies slightly every time.

-Tip out onto your worktop and knead for 10 minutes.
+Tip out onto your worktop and knead for around 10 minutes.
 I don’t bother to flour or oil the worktop, I never really found it necessary.
 With practice you will know when your loaf is ready.
 After a few minutes the structure changes, as the proteins line up.

 There are various ways to knead your dough I like to stretch it out, then roll it back in and give it a 90 degree turn, before stretching it out again.

 Put your dough into a lightly oiled bowl and cover loosely with a plastic bag to stop it drying out.
 Place somewhere warm, I usually put it near our wood-burner or in the conservatory on a warm day.

 Leave to prove for several hours until the dough has roughly doubled in size.
 Sourdough takes longer to develop than bread made with shop bought yeast, but benefits from the extra time, as it develops a better flavour.
 The loaf should have increased in size.

 Heat your oven to its highest temperature and boil the kettle.
 If using the proving basket option also place an oven tray in too heat.